ovidiu-porumb/Project.Configurations.Manager/README.md

 2.* and that's it!
 Use the mapped environment name in the configuration file*

 Project.Configurations.Manager will check the machine name where it runs and then, based on that info, will choose the appropriate configuration set from the json file.
-For example, if I ran the application on the machine **SB070044LT** which is maped in the demo project to the **Development** environment, the following configurations were selected at runtime:
+For example, if I ran the application on the machine **MySuperPC** which is maped in the demo project to the **Development** environment, the following configurations were selected at runtime:
 ```json
  {
         "Common": {